 USMCA is the new NAFTA.
-After 25 years, the United States, Canada, and Mexico have approved the agreement which will go into force on July 1, 2020.
+After 25 years, the United States, Canada, and Mexico have approved the agreement which went into force on July 1, 2020.
 The USMCA’s entry into force symbolizes the beginning of a new chapter for North American trade by supporting more balanced, reciprocal trade, and stronger economic development in North America.
 The USMCA contains enhancements and modernized approaches to rules of origin, agricultural market access, intellectual property, digital trade, financial services, labor, and numerous other sectors.

 What is CUSMA?
 CUSMA (Canada United States Mexico Agreement) is what Canada named the updated NAFTA Agreement.
 The U.S. named the same agreement USMCA.